-Finding a pair of the best binoculars is a must for any keen nature-spotter, but there's a lot more to binos than watching wildlife.
-Many binoculars can also also be used for stargazing and indeed in any scenario where you want a better view of something far away, for example at sports games or music festivals.
+Sourcing the best binoculars you can is essential for any keen nature spotter, but there is a lot more to brilliant bins than watching wildlife.
+Many binoculars can also also be used for stargazing, sea scanning and in any scenario where you want a better view of something far away, for example at sports games or music festivals.

-Finding the right pair of binoculars can be a bit confusing, especially if you're not sure what you should be looking for.
-There's a wide range of prices and styles available, and of course the question of how much magnification you need, but beyond that there are other issues to consider.
-If you're planning on taking your binos out and about, you'll want to find some that are weatherproof; not merely waterproof, but also with multi-coated lenses to stave off water droplets and grime, and a nitrogen-purged body with anti-fogging features.
+Finding the right pair of binoculars can be a bit confusing and complicated, especially if you're not entirely sure what you should be looking for.
+There's a wide range of prices and styles available, and of course you need to consider how much magnification you need, but beyond that there are other issues to think about.
+If you're planning on taking your bins out and about, you'll want to find some that are weatherproof; not merely waterproof, but also with multi-coated lenses to stave off water droplets and grime, and a nitrogen-purged body with anti-fogging features.

 If you're hoping to use your binoculars for seeing stars, you may find that a pair with large light-gathering objective lenses is a great alternative to one of the best telescopes; find out about the differences in our guide to binoculars vs telescope for stargazing.
 Such binoculars give you a fantastic view of the night sky, and they're also good for use at dawn and dusk as well.
-And if you want a pair of binos for spying on our feathered friends, take a look at our roundup of the best binoculars for birdwatching.
+And if you want a pair of bins for spying on our feathered friends, take a look at our roundup of the best binoculars for birdwatching.